john-hawkins/texturizer/README.md

 ```

 This is an application to add features to a dataset that are derived from processing
 the content of existing columns of text data.
+It is specifically designed for adding
+somewhat bespoke and unusual features that are not particularly well identified by
+n-gram or word embedding approaches.

 It will accept a CSV, TSV or XLS file and output an extended version of
 the dataset with additional columns appended.
 When run with default settings
-it will produce very simple and rapid numerical summaries.
-Additional feature
+it will produce a small number of very simple numerical summaries.

-flags unlock deeper NLP based features that are more computationally intensive.
+Additional feature flags unlock features that are more computationally intensive and
+generally domain specific.

 ### TODO

 ```
+Current features are all derived from single records.
+Future development will add these in some sense relative to a corpus.

 * Add capacity to generate features relative to corpus averages
 * Add capacity for comparison features to be generated relative to reference text(s)